yulinsysu/HiFiMSFA/README.md

 If you need to train HiFiMSFA, you should use commond line as following.

       python train.py
-Requirements: kornia==0.6.8
+Requirements: torch==1.10.1+cu111 torchvision==0.11.2+cu111 kornia==0.6.8

 ## Test
-The pre-trained model of HiFiMSFA is avaliable. you can test it by command line as following.
+The pre-trained model of HiFiMSFA is avaliable at the pretrain floder. you can test it by command line as following.

       python test.py